Disclaimer: I don't own Star Wars

-"Will you leave?"
-He asked lightly.
+"Will you leave?" he asked softly.
 Luke shook his head.

 "Why?"
 Sidious asked, though he already knew the answer.
 Luke fell to his knees before him.

-"And that therein lies your lesson."
-Luke looked up in surprise.
-Sidous's eyes gleamed from beneath his hood.
+"And that therein lies your lesson," Luke looked up in surprise.
+Sidious's eyes gleamed from beneath his hood.

 "You are nothing.
 Without me, you are nothing."

 "Luke, please don't do this!"
 Leia begged, unashamed.
-She hoped that her heartfelt plea would break through to him, but her words seem to have the opposite affect.
+She hoped that her heartfelt plea would break through to him, but her words seem to have the opposite effect.

 "Master, I have no name."

 The apprentice cursed and released his hold on Leia, who fell unceremoniously onto the floor.